 Are your surveys ready for mobile devices?
 It is extremely important to optimize your online surveys for all mobile devices, from Smartphones to tablets.
 Continue reading

-Snap Mobile Anywhere, Snap Surveys’ mobile interviewing capability for Snap Survey Software enables users to run mobile surveys on devices including: iPad, iPhone, iPod touch, Android, Smartphone, Tablet PC, and Kiosk.
+We have added some new features to Snap Mobile Anywhere, Snap Surveys’ mobile interviewing (CAPI) add on module for Snap Survey Software, which enables users to run surveys on devices including: iPad, iPhone, iPod touch, Android, Smartphone, Tablet PC, and Kiosk.